p4lang/p4c/docs/P4c-test-documentation.md

 ## **4. Marking Tests as "Expected to Fail" (Xfail)**

-An Xfail test is one that is expected to fail due to a known issue or limitation in the P4 compiler.
-The CI system handles these tests differently based on their type (positive or negative).
+An XFail is a test that should pass (by the language spec and architecture), but currently fails due to known problems in the compiler.